scmscomb/scmscomb.github.io/conference.md

 ### Transportation

+Fudan University, Jiangwan Campus, can be conveniently reached by metro or taxi from both Pudong International Airport and Hongqiao International Airport / Railway Station.
-Participants are encouraged to take the Shanghai Metro to **Guofan Road Station** (国帆路站) on Metro Line 10.

-Please exit from **Exit 3**.
-The Shanghai Center for Mathematical Sciences is within walking distance from the station and is closest to Gate 2 of the Jiangwan Campus.
+Participants are encouraged to take Shanghai Metro Line 10 to **Guofan Road Station** (国帆路站) and exit from **Exit 3**.
+The Shanghai Center for Mathematical Sciences is within walking distance from the station and is closest to **Gate 2** of the Jiangwan Campus.

-Shanghai can also be conveniently reached from both Pudong International Airport and Hongqiao International Airport / Railway Station via metro and taxi services.

 </section>